openhab/org.openhab.binding.zwave/doc/benext/powerswitch_0_0.md

 ### Parameter 9: Relay delay time

 Relay delay time
-When the relay is switched it can't be switched again until the configured time has passed
+<p&gtWhen the relay is switched it can't be switched again until the configured time has passed</p&gt <p&gtValue * 10 milliseconds</p&gt

-Value * 10 milliseconds
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```50```.